 Remember too that your own figures that you're playing, are laid out somewhere in or around the scale's Shapes; and the diagrams could be as relevant as you choose!

 Well, just there in that choice: the diagrams do show you the scale tones on the frets.
-Therefore, you could use them to help you visualize (or learn) the figure in different places.
+Therefore, you could use them to simply help you visualize (or learn) the figure in different places.
 You might just do that, for instance, in order to select strings to play your desired tone.
-You can also see the fingerings; and where your figure leads in from, and out to, (and etc.)
+You can also see the fingerings; and then, where your figure leads in from, and out to, (and etc.)

-Yet a point with more substance is in that you're not expected to always be playing through some particular shapes.
+Yet a point with more substance is that you're not expected to always be playing deliberately through some shapes.
 Whether or not you are aware of shapes under what you're playing, you are always just playing the music; and that's even what provides you with the orientations.
 So if you merely see the notes and go for them, then that's just all you do, and the shapes don't need to play into everything you do.

 😊

 Hopefully you'll agree that the diagrams are not intended to only present the scale.
-The shapes do always outline the complete scale; and they will always cover everything in that position.
-Therefore importantly, the intervals are there too!
-You should also use the shapes to reinforce interval patterns; which is essentially the basis for anything we play.
+The shapes do always outline the complete scale; and they will always cover everything in a position, and on the whole neck.
+Any notes, any intervals, and all of the music always lays out over the shapes in some way; and the intervals are not just from one scale tone to the next.

 You can also freely modify scale tones, and see what's around you.